 We run one or two weekly psychotherapy groups at the Counseling Center, beginning shortly after the beginning of the semester and lasting until the end of the semester.
 Groups are composed of 6-8 students and are led by two professional group facilitators.
 The group meets for an hour and a quarter every week.
 Members are asked to commit to attending the group consistently throughout the semester in order to enable the establishment of trusting relationships and to facilitate an ability to work through the issues that emerge.
-There is no specific agenda or theme for the group, and a wide variety of topics may be addressed.
 Students may choose to engage in group psychotherapy concurrently with individual psychotherapy if they wish.

 Students who may be interested in joining a psychotherapy group may contact the Counseling Center at 413.559.5458.
 Students who are already engaged in individual psychotherapy are encouraged to discuss this option with their individual therapists.
 Groups form at the beginning of the semester, so we urge anyone interested to discuss this early in the semester.